 As Mamede braced himself against the line he seemed to turn to stone before my eyes.
 Every part of him got harder and sharper; even his blocky head got blockier.
 In his stillness he seemed surreal, like a character in an old Communist Party poster — semi-superhuman with Hulk-size features.
 In place of a hammer or sickle he held up a fishing line (an equally proletarian symbol), and below him the caption read:

-ARTISANAL FISHERMEN UNITE!
+ARTISANAL FISHERMEN UNITE

-“Mamede, that’s a really big fish!”
-I blurted out.
+“Mamede, that’s a really big fish,” I blurted out.

-Lost in his frown, Mamede took a few seconds to look up.
+Lost in his frown, he took a few seconds to look up.
 When he finally turned his head to face me, he was smiling.
-It was his patient, fatherly smile, the one I was becoming increasingly familiar with it.
-“This one’s not so big.
-He just wants to fight a little before giving up.
+It was his patient, fatherly smile, the one I was becoming increasingly familiar with.
+“This one isn’t so big,” he said.
+“He just wants to fight a little before giving up.
 He’ll get tired soon.”

 Three strikes –YOU’RE OUT!

-YOU’RE NOT GRIPPING HARD ENOUGH!
+YOU’RE NOT GRIPPING HARD ENOUGH.